vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 ## Controllers

-A new way to create 'objectives' will be implemented: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with a valid identification, and after it will allow the user to change the default information of that existing record and update.
-In this way the valid identification will be available to be referenced by new (or existing) 'results'.
+A "new way" to create objectives was implemented with the modified cocoon: when the user wants to add a new objective, the application will make an AJAX request that will create a new record in the table objectives with a valid identification, and  after it will allow the user to change the default information of that existing record and update.
+In this way the valid identification will be available to be referenced by new (or existing) results.

 Therefore, we also will need a valid identification for a new project so the `app/controllers/projects_controller.rb` contains: